ammarhakim/ammar-simjournal/sims/simindex.rst

   * - s13
     - Same as s11, except using the MUSCL-Hancock scheme.
   * - s14
     - 1D Euler shock with a stationary contact discontinuity.
+Wave-propagation scheme.
   * - s15
     - Exact solution to s14
   * - s16